 - Thermostats and home zoning

-- Indoor air quality products such as air filters and air purification systems
+- Indoor air quality products like air filters and air purification systems

-Some are HVAC-R pros, which means they also can do refrigeration.
+Some are HVAC-R techs, which means they also can take care of refrigeration.

 Is HVAC a Hard Career?